SonGorLick/GiveawayJoiner/README.md

 4. GiveawayJoiner build will be in sources subdirectory '/dist/linux-unpacked'
-5. Recommended 'Noto' fonts to be installed in your OS
-6. Need 'libgconf-2-4' lib to be installed in your OS
-7. To run GiveawayJoiner, open terminal in app directory enter and run this command './giveawayjoiner'
+5. To run GiveawayJoiner, open terminal in app directory enter and run this command './giveawayjoiner'